nelsonfigueroa/nelson.cloud/content/about/index.md

 ## Feedback

-If you have any feedback regarding my posts or if you just want to tell me how much I suck, you can reach out via feedback[at]nelson.cloud
+If you have any feedback regarding my posts or if you just want to tell me how much I suck, you can reach out via `feedback[at][this domain]`.